Written and copyright © 2011-2013 by Thomas N. Bulkowski. All rights reserved. Revised October 14, 2011.

 Gauging performance uses the same method as I used to catalog non-busted chart patterns.
 That is, the search for the new ultimate high or low proceeded as described in the

 glossary.
-Thus, the numbers reported in Results should be considered perfect trades.
+Thus, the numbers reported in Busted Descending Triangles Results (next section) should be considered perfect trades.

 The following numbers are the results from perfect trades in bull markets, unless otherwise noted.
 Do not expect actual trading results to match those discussed below.
 Use the numbers